overhead shot of plate full of gnocchi Bolognese and a hand around the plate

 Directions

-Recipe Video – mY GRANny showing you how to press gnocchi pillows to the back of a grater
+Recipe Video – My Granny showing you how to press gnocchi pillows to the back of a grater

 Notes